JinsaSameer/Readmegenerator/README.md

 # Readmegenerator

- A node.js application that uses user input from inquirer to generatea README.md file for user repository.
+ When creating an open source project on GitHub, it’s important to have a high-quality README for the app.This is a node.js application that uses user input from inquirer to generatea README.md file for user repository.Here we can quickly and easily create a README file by using a command-line application to generate one.
+This allows the project creator to devote more time to working on the project.

 ## live video of the Application